 The state of Nebraska does not require Medicare supplement companies to offer plans to people under 65.
 You will rarely find them.
 However, Medicare Advantage plans still make a great option for both people under 65 and over 65.

 Keep in mind that while you may need to join a Nebraska Medicare Advantage plan, for now, you will get a second open enrollment window when you turn 65.
 At that time, you’ll have six months to enroll in a Medicare supplement without health questions.
 Many people who are under 65 start out on Medicare Advantage plans and then transition to Medicare supplements later on.

 Sometimes called Part C plans, Medicare Advantage plans in Nebraska must offer at least the same level of coverage as Medicare itself.
 This means all the same Part A and B services are covered.
 Medicare Advantage plans also often include Part D coverage.
 These private plans have local networks of providers.
 You agree to see these providers for your care, with some exceptions for out of network coverage on PPO plans.

-Medicare Advantage plans may sometimes also include little extra like routine dental, vision or hearing insurance.
+Medicare Advantage plans may sometimes also include little extras like routine dental, vision, or hearing insurance.
 You will pay for services as you go along in the form of copays and coinsurance.
 Each Medicare Advantage plan has an out-of-pocket maximum to protect you.

 Choosing a Nebraska Medicare plan can be a little overwhelming because of all the choices.
 If you need unbiased assistance from an agent licensed and appointed with most of the Medicare supplemental carriers in your area, give us a call.
 We can help.